ijash/ubuntu-fastest-mirror/README.md

 ## Prerequisites

-- This script requires a Unix-like environment, such as Linux or macOS.
+- This script requires an Ubuntu operating system (or possibly it's derivatives).
-- You need to have Bash installed on your system.
 - Ensure you have the necessary permissions to run the script, especially if you intend to modify system files.

 ## Data Units Used in This Tool